LucaBonfiglioli/LucaBonfiglioli/README.md

 # Hello 👋

 Hi, I am Luca and I work as software engineer at [Eyecan.ai](https://eyecan.ai) :rocket:.
-I specialize in technological singularities, developed a bunch of them in my garage - but I cannot show them to you.

 My main interests are Computer Vision and Computer Graphics, and I really enjoy automating stuff.

 # Projects and Research 🧪